Long Legs (2024) - Movie Review

 The film focuses on Agent Lee Parker, a fresh on the streets FBI special agent whose psychic abilities lead her to be assigned to a long running serial killer case.
 The killer somehow annihilates entire families without leaving a mark, it’s as if he gets the family’s to kill themselves.
 When Lee starts to see similarities between these crimes and the trauma experienced in her childhood, she enters a mind bending web of violence and brutality.
 Will she be able to solve the riddle before the killer finishes his ritual, or will she fall into the spider’s web?

-I know this is going to be an unpopular opinion, but Longlegs is the most overhyped movie since It Follows and it despite the overwhelming positive reviews comparing it to 1991’s The Silence of the Lambs, it doesn’t come close to sniffing at the greatest of that genre defining film.
-It’s another beautifully shot movie with an intriguing premise, but it falls flat in the second act.
+I know this is going to be an unpopular opinion, but Longlegs is the most overhyped movie since It Follows and despite the overwhelmingly positive reviews comparing it to 1991’s The Silence of the Lambs, it doesn’t come close to the greatness of that genre-defining film.

-This is a movie that asks a ton of questions, and thinks in doing so that it is world building.
-However, if you don’t give any definite details—than ambiguity is just a practice in lazy writing.
+It’s as if the filmmakers thought mystery could take the place of world-building.
+However, if you don’t give any definite details, then ambiguity is just a practice in lazy writing.
 Case in point—The film establishes that the lead character, played by Maika Monroe, is psychic.
-In the first ten minutes of the film they not only show that she is a powerful psychic who is able to immediately locate a suspect in a neighborhood in under a second.
-That’s impressive and at the 20 minute mark, her superior at the FBI says that she’s a psychic and that’s why he assigned her to the Longlegs task force.
+In the first ten minutes of the film, she’s shown to be a powerful psychic who locates a suspect in a crowded neighborhood in seconds.
+That’s impressive.
+Then, at the 20-minute mark, her boss at the FBI says that she’s a psychic and that’s why he assigned her to the Longlegs task force.

 “Mr. Zach, how many times does this come up in the movie again?”